sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-1-getting-started.rst

 ==================

-Follow the links below to learn more about the AP CS A course and exam and Java development environments.
+Follow the links below to learn more about Java development environments.
 Please complete the pretest to see where you are with your knowledge of Java before beginning this course and then complete the brief demographic survey.
 The Java lessons start in 1.2.